FAQs

 Why can't I get my seedlings now?

-We’re just as eager to get you your seedlings as you are to receive them, but they must first enter a period of dormancy (which only occurs in the winter) before they are ready to be shipped.
-Plus, late winter is a much better time to plant, both for the tree and for you, than the middle of the summer.
+We are just as eager to get you your seedlings as you are to receive them, but they must first enter a period of dormancy (which only occurs in the winter) before they are ready to be shipped.
+Plus, late winter is a much better time to plant in Texas, both for the tree and for you.

 When will I receive my seedlings?

-Generally, we ship from February to April, during the seedling dormancy period (check out the last answer for more information).
-You’ll get an email about a week before your seedlings are scheduled to ship, so you can be looking for them.
+Generally, we ship from February to April, during the seedling dormancy period.
+You will receive an email about a week before your seedlings are scheduled to ship, so you can be looking for them.

-Will you ship my seedlings to me or do I need to pick them up?
+Will you ship my seedlings or do I need to pick them up?

-With a little help from FedEx, we can deliver your seedlings straight to your doorstep, as long as you live within the continental U.S. If you live around the Lubbock area (or just want to come say hi), feel free to pick them up yourself.
+With a little help from FedEx, we can deliver your seedlings straight to your doorstep, if you live within the continental U.S. If you live around the Lubbock area, feel free to pick them up yourself.
 We typically set aside a week in mid-March for local pickups.
 Reach out at wtn@tfs.tamu.edu for more information.

 How will my seedlings be packaged for shipping?

-Here’s the nitty gritty: Bareroot seedlings are tightly wrapped in bags with a special gel-like material that retains moisture, while container seedlings are loosely placed in paper bags to prevent shifting.
+Bareroot seedlings are tightly wrapped in bags while container seedlings are loosely placed in paper bags to prevent shifting during shipment.
 Then, we carefully pack them in a shipping box and send them your way.

 My seedlings arrived, now what?

 Once your trees show up, the next step is to get them planted.
 If you can't plant them right away, store them someplace cool, like a garage or basement.
-For bareroot seedlings, keep the bundles closed up until you're ready to plant them.
+For bareroot seedlings, keep the bundles closed until you're ready to plant them.
 For container seedlings, open the boxes so they can breathe a bit and check the soil every couple of days.
 If it seems like they are getting dry, go ahead and give them a little drink of water.
 Be sure to check out our detailed Seedling Planting Instructions for all the specifics about getting your baby trees into the ground.
+There is also assistance available to complete your planting.

 Why are some trees or shrubs offered for sale one year then not the next year?